• Mental Health

 Panic Attacks

 Some people with GAD experience anxiety as panic attacks, which are intense symptoms of anxiety that come on suddenly and typically last for several minutes.
 Someone having a panic attack often describes that their heart is racing or that they have chest pain and experience shortness of breath.
-Some people might experience dizziness or even pass out during a panic attack.
+Some people might find their anxiety causes dizziness or they may even pass out during a panic attack.
 Many times, people confuse panic attacks with heart attacks or other medication emergencies and end up seeking emergency care.

 Worry & Trouble Concentrating